Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Discussion and Future Work: Mechanistic Interpretation and Enhancement of Transformers

-The closed-form equation for the hidden vector makes it possible to manipulate that vector by subtracting a role:filler pair's contribution to that hidden vector and replacing it with the appropriate contribution for a different filler for that role, with the objective of making a controlled alteration of the output of the target model, thereby testing the causal role of the symbolic structure hypothesized as the interpretation of the hidden state.
-In Soulos et al. \citeyear{soulos2020discovering}, studying the SCAN compositionality task, the output, initially correct for an original input \textsf{jump twice after run left}, changes to a new output that would be correct for \textsf{jump thrice after run left}, when the contribution of \textsf{twice} to the hidden vector was replaced with the contribution that would have been made by \textsf{thrice}; multiple such alterations can be performed in sequence to ultimately end up with the output appropriate for, say, \textsf{walk thrice after look right}.
-That is, the TPR approximation gave a purely formal analysis of the target model's hidden encoding vector that provided a causally efficacious decomposition: altering the constituents in the encoding given to the decoder caused it to decode it into just the novel output appropriate for the given altered constituents.
+The closed-form equation for the hidden vector as a TPR makes it possible to manipulate that vector by subtracting a role:filler pair's contribution to that hidden vector and replacing it with the appropriate contribution for a different filler for that role, with the objective of making a controlled alteration of the output of the target model, thereby testing the causal role of the symbolic structure hypothesized as the interpretation of the hidden state.
+For example, in Soulos et al. (\citeyear{soulos2020discovering}), studying the SCAN compositionality task, the output, initially correct for an original input \textsf{jump twice after run left}, changes to a new output that would be correct for \textsf{jump thrice after run left}, when the contribution of \textsf{twice} to the hidden vector is replaced with the contribution that would have been made by \textsf{thrice}; multiple such alterations can be performed in sequence to ultimately end up with the output appropriate for, say, \textsf{walk thrice after look right}.
+That is, the TPR approximation gave a purely formal analysis of the target model's hidden encoding vector that provided a causally efficacious decomposition: altering the constituents in the internal encoding caused the model to decode it into just the novel output that is appropriate for the given altered constituents.